qidi-community/Plus4-Wiki/content/Screws-Tilt-Adjust/README.md

 The [config-xplus4](https://github.com/qidi-community/config-xplus4/tree/main) repo contains the most up to date version of the `screws-tilt-calculate.cfg`.
 Please follow the install process outlined there to get this macro up and running.

+Note that the installation process for config-xplus4 installs more than just the `SCREWS_TILT_CALCULATE` macro.
+If you do not want to install other patrst of the config follow the installation guide but when it is complete, edit your `printer.cfg` file and replace the line added by config-xplus4 with a more specific version.
+The default installation adds the following line towards the end of your printer.cfg:

+`[include config-xplus4/*.cfg]`

+You can edit this to only include the `SCREWS_TILT_CALCULATE` macro i.e.:

+`[include config-xplus4/screws-tilt-calculate.cfg]`

 ## How to use the Macro

 Home your printer then run